Thomsch/untangling-tools-benchmark/README.md

 ## Ground truth

 The ground truth is calculated from the original bug-fixing commit diff and the minimal bug inducing patch.
+## TODO: How, and by whom or what, is it calculated?
 The ground truth excludes the following changes:

 - Non-Java files